bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/custom.md

 ### Input buffer

 The CustomDestination has an input buffer - this means that every data row can be cached before it is actually processed from your destination.
-This is the case if your processing takes longer than new data arrive. .
+This is the case if your processing takes longer than new data arrive.
 You can restrict the maximal buffer size by setting MaxBufferSize to a value greater than 0.
 The default value is 100000 rows.

-### CustomSource Api documentation
+### CustomDestination Api documentation

 The full class documentation can be found in the Api documentation.